 Bring Your Own Entertainment

-Cheaper airlines don’t usually have onboard entertainment like you would find in regular airlines.
+Cheap flights don’t usually have onboard entertainment like you would find on regular airlines.
 Even on longer flights.

 Some airlines do offer things like iPads or movies but they come at a cost.
 Avoid extra charges and boredom by preparing ahead.